 Background

 The OCP NIC 3.0 specification is a follow-on to the OCP 2.0 form-factor for PCIe add-in cards.
 The OCP NIC 3.0 specification supports two basic card sizes: Small Card, and Large Card.
-The Small Card allows for up to 16 PCIe lanes on the card edge while a Large Card supports up to 32 PCIe lanes on the card edge.
-Compared to the OCP NIC 2.0 release, the updated specification provides a broader solution space for NIC and system vendors to support the following use cases scenarios:
+The Small Card allows for up to 16 PCIe lanes on the card edge while a Large Card supports up to 32 PCIe.
+Compared to the OCP NIC 2.0 release, the updated specification provides a broader solution space for NIC and system vendors to support the following use case scenarios:

 NICs with a higher TDP